 This quaint park has an off-leash area surrounded by a small forested area.
 The park is perfect for spending time outside with the home family, featuring tennis courts and a children's playground.
 Downtown Calgary is just minutes away, and a spectacular view of the downtown skyline can be enjoyed from the park.

 Southeast Off-Leash Parks

 For a change of scenery, visit Elliston Park.
-While many of the off-leash areas in Calgary feature river access and wide open prairie space to run through, Elliston Park is oriented around a reservoir of storm water.
-You will find playgrounds, picnic tables, washrooms, manicured rose gardens and plenty of benches in addition to a spacious off leash area, all with views of the peaceful reservoir.
+While many of the off-leash areas in Calgary feature river access and wide open prairie space to run through, Elliston Park has oriented around a reservoir of stormwater.
+You will find playgrounds, picnic tables, washrooms, manicured rose gardens, and plenty of benches in addition to a spacious off-leash area, all with views of the peaceful reservoir.

 Sue Higgins Park

 Located along the Bow River, Sue Higgins Park is home to the largest fenced off-leash dog area in the city and features mostly marshy areas and grasslands to explore.
 You will find everything you could ask for in a dog park, including weave poles and moguls for playing and training, open fields for unlimited fetch, shade trees to cool off beneath, and space to play alone or with other dogs to socialize your pup.
 If your dog likes to swim, you can enjoy four different access points to the Bow River, in addition to calm and shallow wading areas.

 Hosting three off-leash sites, Queensland is one of the largest dog parks in the area.
 The three areas and connected in a crescent shape around the neighbourhood, making this residential community a favorite among dog owners.
 The middle section is fenced, while the other two have open borders.
 At a leisurely pace, you can explore the entire park in under an hour, enjoying views of Fish Creek Park and the Bow River.